NiekBeijloos/Design-Patterns/3. Behavioral/12. Comparison Behavioral patterns/README.md

 1. Participant interaction:
    - The Observer pattern allows an open-end of Receivers to hook-up with the same Sender (during runtime).
    - The Chain of Responsbility allows a single Receiver to hook-up with a single Sender sequently (during runtime).
 This means, in the middle of the chain Senders are also Receivers and Receivers are also Senders.

+   **The Chain Of Responsibility pattern should be prefered over the Observer when:**
+   - A single Sender must be coupled with a single Receiver and Sender/Receiver 'role' must be flexibly defined during Runtime.

+   **The Observer pattern should be prefered over the Chain Of Responsibility when:**
+   - Multiple Receivers must be coupled to a Single Sender and the number of Receivers should be flexibly defined during runtime.